CatalinCaldararu/CatalinCaldararu/README.md

-## 🎓 I'm a MS student in Information Systems for Management and Enterprise Resource Planning at the Bucharest Academy of Economic Studies.
+## 🎓 I'm a Junior .NET Software Developer, PSM1 and MS student in Information Systems at the Bucharest Academy of Economic Studies.

 ## 🏆: Github Stats: